Esmeralda Santiago: Impact

 Santiago creates feminist literature that is catered towards women, promote CP in High Schools paving the way for more women-centered narratives of the Latino experience.
-Autobiographies done by women were ignored until the late 1980's, meaning that not many pieces existed to inspire Santiago's work.
+Autobiographies done by women were ignored until the late 1980s, meaning that not many pieces existed to inspire Santiago's work.
 Her use of the autobiographical, memoir-like, format allows for discussions of women's societal gender role, biculturalism and bilingualism from a place of personal experience, making her work even more impactful on the reader.
 Additionally, as one of the first to write in this format, Santiago paved the way for exploring Puerto Rican and Latino identities in popular literature.
 Her writing allows more young, Latine, women and youth to feel justified in their journeys for cultural self-identification and fulfillment.